 Each student is assigned to three or four specialty groups that specifically address her individual therapeutic needs.
 Some examples include:

-In addition to all of the other therapies, students with substance issues attend a weekly recovery meeting and participate in one-to-one sessions with our Substance Abuse Counselor.
-There is also a specific Chemical Dependency track available to girls needing it as an additional aspect of the program.
-When the Insight Phase and higher are reached the students can also attend AA/NA community-based meetings and participate in Intensive Day experiences with one of our therapists.
+In addition to all of the other therapies, students with substance issues attend a weekly recovery meeting and participate in one-to-one sessions with our substance abuse counselor.
+There is also a specific chemical dependency track available to girls needing it as an additional aspect of the program.
+When insight phase and higher are reached, the students can also attend AA/NA community-based meetings and participate in intensive day experiences with one of our therapists.